alexanderAnokhin/fault_diagnosis/README.md

 4. "cycle" - corresponding cycle.

 Each sensor collects 2048 values every second (every 1/2048 second one value).
 In each cycle data is collected for around 46 seconds.

+##Repository Structure
+1. Thesis/ - folder with final thesis written with use of Latex
+2. data/ - folder with initial data for analysis
+3. images/ - folder with images of analysis
+4. resources/ - addition R scripts for analysis
+5. exploratoryAnalysis.R - script with exploratory part of analysis
+6. analysisPart1.R - script with balancing part of analysis
+7. analysisPart2.R - script with SVM part os analysis

+In order to reproduce full analysis scripts exploratoryAnalysis.R, analysisPart1.R and analysisPart2.R  should be sourced in turn.